enix/kube-image-keeper/README.md

 ### Images with digest

 As of today, there is no way to manage container images based on a digest.
-The rational behind this limitation is that a digest is an image manifest hash, and the manifest contains the registry URL associated with the image.
-Thus, pushing the image to another registry (our cache registry) changes its digest and as a consequence, it is not anymore referenced by its original digest.
-Digest validation prevent from pushing a manifest with an invalid digest.
-Therefore, we currently ignore all images based on a digest, those images will not be rewritten nor put in cache to prevent malfunctionning of kuik.
+The rationale behind this limitation is that a digest is an image manifest hash, and the manifest contains the registry URL associated with the image.
+Thus, pushing the image to another registry (our cache registry) changes its digest and as a consequence, it is no longer referenced by its original digest.
+Digest validation prevents from pushing a manifest with an invalid digest.
+Therefore, we currently ignore all images based on a digest.
+Those images will not be rewritten nor put into the cache to prevent kuik from malfunctioning.